knack-tactical/PVS-69/Gen3 FOXTROT/README.md

-# PVS-69 Gen3 ECHO
+# PVS-69 Gen3 FOXTROT

 ## Changes from ECHO to FOXTROT

 The PVS-69 Gen3 FOXTROT is currently in an unprinted BETA.
 Take that as a word of caution.
+Please read all the changes.

-(unprinted BETA) FOXTROT changes: expanded inner bore for use with V780, condensed overall pod length but moving the display bore deeper in the pod. opened up the area where the cam connector goes to accommodate more cams. added area for the OSD cable o come out the front.
+(unprinted BETA) FOXTROT changes:
+Expanded inner bore for use with V780 display.

+Condensed overall pod length but moved the display bore deeper in the pod.

+Opened up the area where the cam connector goes to accommodate more cams.

+Added area for the OSD cable to come out the front.

-Added CS mount quick change system. still usable with the classic caps. added holes to screw the sensor down for the quick change.
+Added CS mount quick change system.
+Still usable with the classic caps (Called 'NE3 Stock Sensor Cap' in .step)

+Added holes to screw the sensor down for the quick change.

-New low pro bridge (front load) does not require brass tubing however, should be able to accept it. both bridges now support the use of m3 bolts to individually adjust pod tightness. both bridges have a push to overcome latch to stowe the tubes to the side Battery bridge has been slimmed down slightly more to accomadate narrower IPD
+New Gen4 Bridge (front load) does not require brass tubing however, should be able to accept it.

+Both bridges now support the use of M3 bolts to individually adjust pod tightness.

+Both bridges have a push-to overcome-latch to stow the tubes to the side.

+Battery bridge has been slimmed down slightly more to accomadate narrower IPD, might need some tweaking.

+As for the CS Mount Lens deal, basically, you can either use the NE3 Stock Lens (or XENOCAM Varifocus lens) *or* you can use the CS Mount Lens with the 'CS Mount Lens Assembly' (in the .step).
+[See this wiki page for links to the different lenses.](https://github.com/knack-69/PVS-69/wiki/Current-Lens-Comparison).
+If you aren't planning on using the CS mount lens, don't print the 'CS Mount Lens Assembly' items. ezpz

+## (EVERYTHING BELOW THIS IS OUTDATED AS OF 11/19 10:44PM EST)

 ## Bill of Materials

 ### This design requires the following printed components: